MLHale/GenCyber-web-content/day1/github-primer.md

 3. See changes in your README.md file
 >![githubupdated](../img/primer/githubupdated.png)

 Now the remote repository is one commit ahead of the local repository.
-To bring the local repository up to speed, we use the following command.
+To bring the _local_ repository up to speed, we use the following command in a terminal.

 ```bash
 git pull